WCStudioHQ/store-blocks/readme.txt

 = Does this plugin require WooCommerce? =
 Yes, Store Blocks is built specifically for WooCommerce and requires it to fetch product data.

+= How can I filter products by category? =
+You can filter products by category associated with your WooCommerce products.
+Simply select the categories in the block settings panel.

 = Can I customize the number of products displayed? =
-Yes, the block supports attributes like per-page limit, category selection, and sorting options.
+Yes, the block supports attributes like per-page limit.You can easily choose how many products to display per page.

+= Can I sort the products in the table? =
+Yes!
+You can sort products by title, date, rating, and price.
+Additionally, you can specify the order to be ascending or descending.

 = Is it responsive? =
 Yes, the product table layout adjusts to all screen sizes — from mobile phones to desktops.

 == Changelog ==

-= 0.1.0 =
+= 1.0.0 =
 * Initial release with basic product table block and AJAX add-to-cart support.